ComScore

 Amazon

-These bad boys have raked in more than 33,000 five-star ratings, earning high praise for their quality and warmth.
+These bad boys have raked in nearly 38,000 five-star ratings, earning high praise for their quality and warmth.
 “I needed somewhat lightweight fall gloves that I can wear and navigate my phone screen with, and these are definitely that,” comments one reviewer.
 “They fit very well, even with my current three-quarter-inch-long nails, and the thumb, forefinger and middle finger all have touchscreen compatible tops.”
 Other happy wearers comment on their ability to stay dry through rain and snow, and appreciate the rubber grips that make holding your phone a total breeze.

 FAST FACTS